 prefix or inseparable particle, a relic of various Germanic and Latin elements.

-In words derived from Old English, it commonly represents Old English an "on, in, into" (see on (prep.)), as in alive, above, asleep, aback, abroad, afoot, ashore, ahead, abed, aside, etc., forming adjectives and adverbs from nouns, with the notion "in, at; engaged in."
+In words derived from Old English, it commonly represents Old English an "on, in, into" (see on (prep.)), as in alive, above, asleep, aback, abroad, afoot, ashore, ahead, abed, aside, obsolete arank "in rank and file," etc., forming adjectives and adverbs from nouns, with the notion "in, at; engaged in."
 In this use it is identical to a (2).

 It also can represent Middle English of (prep.) "off, from," as in anew, afresh, akin, abreast.
 Or it can be a reduced form of the Old English past participle prefix ge-, as in aware.

 Or it can be the Old English intensive a-, originally ar- (cognate with German er- and probably implying originally "motion away from"), as in abide, arise, awake, ashamed, marking a verb as momentary, a single event.
 Such words sometimes were refashioned in early modern English as though the prefix were Latin (accursed, allay, affright are examples).